Rudd-O/qubes-shared-folders/README.md

 for Debian.

 ### Build and install the dom0 side of this software

+*Pro tip: if you want to skip the build, just install the following packages on your Qubes dom0 from https://repo.rudd-o.com/ .
+Be aware that the packages are signed with a private key and, as such, you should verify their authenticity by other means.*

 Of the two following subheadings, follow the instructions of only the one applicable to you.